- Term 1

 - Term 3

-- Seminar in Psycholinguistics and Neurolinguistics (Zoom/hybrid)
+- Seminar in Psycholinguistics and Neurolinguistics (hybrid)

 Term 1